akberthegreat2/Mirror/docs/concepts/workers.md

 # Workers

-Workers are part of the frozen alpha core.
-They define how jobs are queued, claimed, checkpointed, completed, and resumed.
+Workers are the part of Mirror that actually run jobs.

-## Core contracts
+## Core contract

-- `WorkerBackend`
-- `ExecutionStore`
+Mirror treats workers as a contract, not as one fixed implementation.

+The core ideas are:

-- `CheckpointStore`
+- submit a job;
-- `ArtifactStore`
+- claim a job;
-- `LeaseManager`
+- checkpoint progress;
+- finish or fail a job;
+- resume later if needed.

-## Alpha implementation
+## Alpha setup

-The repository ships an in-memory `InlineWorker` and in-memory stores for local development and tests.
+The repository uses a local worker path for development and tests.

-## Why it matters

-The contracts let Mirror grow from one local process to a distributed system later without changing the application-level API.
+That keeps the project easy to run on a laptop while the beta backend work is still being built.